LinkFrost/letsthink/visual-generator/README.md

 ## How to Run

 To install requirements, run `pip install --no-cache-dir --upgrade -r ./requirements.txt`.
 To then run the visual-generator service, run `uvicorn src.main:app --reload --host 0.0.0.0 --port 4010`.

-## Exceeding

-For the exceeding section, this functionality of the visualization is split into two services.
-This is visual-generator and the other one is visualizer.
-This service is written in python and is responsible for actually generating the visualization image and then uploading it to generate the URL.
-This is due to the better visualization capability offered by libraries in python.
-The other service is responsible for mostly event logic and database logic.

-## Exceeding - Jack
-In addition to what Sid has mentioned, I think that the use of Amazon Web Services (AWS) with S3 makes this service above and beyond.
-Rather than just storing in the database and sending over HTTP in base64, we upload every single visualization to an S3 bucket, which provides us for a public URL for each visualization.
-The email service eventually uses this URL to attach the images in emails.
-I would say that this significantly improves the User Experience, and is exceeding.